Posted by Lee Baker on Thursday September 11, 2014

 The Oculus Rift really excites me as well but having it on prevents you from seeing the keyboard.
 PlaneCommand seems like a natural way to control some systems of the plane when flying with VR headets.
 Ideally, I would like to be able to keep my hands on the stick and throttle at all times.

 Development continues on a regular basis; I'm adding a ton more commands, and welcome suggestions.
-I'm planning on adding some additional commands very soon (brakes, autopilot modes, and x737 support).More posts
+I'm planning on adding some additional commands very soon (brakes, autopilot modes, and x737 support).More blog posts